Wisconsin Timber Rattlers: Milwaukee Brewers (2009–present)

 The Timber Rattlers affiliated with the Milwaukee Brewers in 2009.
 Managed by Matt Erickson, Wisconsin qualified for the postseason in 2012 after a six-year absence from the playoffs.
 Having won the first half, they won the quarterfinals over Burlington, 2–1, and the Western Division title versus Clinton, 2–0.
 They ended the postseason by winning their ninth Midwest League championship over Fort Wayne, 3–1.
 That same season, the franchise won the Larry MacPhail Award for outstanding minor league promotions.
 Their most recent postseason appearances came in 2014 and 2016 via second half titles, but the Timber Rattlers were eliminated in each quarterfinal round.

 Following the 2020 season, Appleton Baseball Club, Inc, sold the team to Third Base Ventures, LLC, a group consisting of principal owner Craig Dickman and minority owners team president Rob Zerjav and Brad Raaths.
 The group also purchased the team's ballpark from the Fox Cities Amateur Sports Authority with plans to keep the team in Grand Chute.
 Major League Baseball assumed control of Minor League Baseball before the 2021 season in a move to increase player salaries, modernize facility standards, and reduce travel.
 As a result, the Midwest League disbanded and the Timber Rattlers were elevated to the High-A classification and placed in the High-A Central, where they continued their affiliation with Milwaukee.
 Wisconsin began competition in the new league on May 4 with a 2–1 victory over the Beloit Snappers at Fox Cities Stadium.
 They ended the season in third place in the West Division with a 59–60 record.
 In 2022, the High-A Central became known as the Midwest League, the name historically used by the regional circuit prior to the 2021 reorganization.
 Wisconsin placed second in both halves of the split-season, missing out on qualifying for the postseason.
 Their season record was 69–60.
+They did not win either half of the 2023 season in which they finished 62–68.
+The Timber Rattlers won the first-half of the 2024 season with a record of 42–44, clinching a spot in the playoffs.
+They won the Western Division title over the Quad Cities River Bandits, 2–0, but were defeated in the championship series by the Lake County Captains, 2–1.
+Wisconsin posted a season record of 77–54.
+Victor Estevez won the Midwest League Manager of the Year Award.

-Over 13 complete seasons of competition as a Brewers farm club, the Timber Rattlers hold a win–loss record of 837–935.
+In April 2025, Third Base Ventures, LLC, sold the Timber Rattlers and their ballpark to Diamond Baseball Holdings, an organization that owns and operates other affiliated minor league teams across the country.
+Over 17 complete seasons of competition as a Brewers farm club, the Timber Rattlers hold a regular-season win–loss record of 1,032–1,131.